 Loaf pan: To create a firm brick of potato slices, a 9-by-5-inch loaf pan is Thomas Keller's pick for this recipe.
 Be sure to line it with parchment paper, which will ensure the potatoes release easily from the pan after baking.

 Cardboard and foil: Once baked, the potatoes will need to be weighted down with heavy cans as they cool.
-To create a flat surface for the cans to sit, cut out a piece of cardboard just slightly smaller than the pan, then wrap it in a layer of foil.
+To create a flat surface for the cans to sit, cut out a piece of cardboard just slightly smaller than the pan, then wrap it in a layer of aluminum foil.

 Offset spatula: An offset spatula is handy for separating the parchment from the sides of the pan before removing the potatoes.
 If you don't have one, you can run a paring knife around the sides instead.